data-show/website/src/pages/blog/2020-world-press-freedom-index-a-decisive-decade-for-the-future-of-journalism.md

 ---
 ## About the index score

-The Press Freedom Index is an annual ranking of 180 countries compiled and published by Reporters Without Borders on the basis of countries' press freedom results according to the organization's own assessment.
-It intends to reflect the degree of freedom that journalists, news organisations, and netizens have in each country, and the efforts made by authorities to respect this freedom.
+The Press Freedom Index is a ranking of 180 countries published yearly by Reporters Without Borders on the basis of countries' press freedom results according to the organization's own assessment.
+This ranking attempts to reflect the degree of freedom that journalists, media, and netizens have in each country, and the efforts made by the authorities to respect this freedom.

 The World Press Freedom Index is composed of a number of indicators, which are :